 - A copy of the applicant’s US dental license (if applicable)

 - Proof of residency (a copy of immigration documentation, US passport or permanent resident card or VISA)

-- Once completed applications are reviewed, selected applicants will be invited for a personal interview and technical examination
+- Once completed applications are reviewed, selected applicants will be invited for a personal interview and assessment exam

 - A non-refundable fee of $250 will be assessed for the technical examination

 Entering students will be required to complete a criminal background check